Is Indonesia Worth Visiting? Everything You Need to Know

 • Good morning: Selamat pagi (pronounced suh-lah-mat pah-gee)

-• Delicious!: Enak! (pronounced eh-nahk!)
+• Delicious!: Enak! (pronounced eh-nahk!) – you will be using this Indonesian phrase a lot!

 • Good evening: Selamat malam (pronounced suh-lah-mat mah-lahm)